Eurodita Certification and Documentation Reference

 Mobile Home + Trailer-Mounted Standards

-BS EN 1647:2017 — Leisure accommodation vehicles.
+BS EN 1647:2026, Leisure accommodation vehicles.
 Caravan holiday homes is the European standard for trailer-mounted holiday-use caravan homes, governing habitation, gas and electrical safety, fire safety and ventilation for non-residential leisure use.
-Eurodita units for European holiday parks are manufactured to BS EN 1647:2017.
+For European holiday park projects, any current BS EN 1647 route or equivalent leisure-standard requirement must be confirmed per project and destination market.

-UK Caravan Sites Act 1968 sets the dimensional definition of a “caravan”.
-Twin-unit caravans: max length 20.0m, width 6.8m, internal height 3.05m; single-unit: length 18.0m, width 6.8m.
-Compliance permits siting as a “caravan” under planning law without separate building consent.
-Eurodita mobile cabin products are dimensioned within the Act’s definition.
+UK Caravan Sites Act 1968 (as amended by SI 2006/2374) sets the dimensional definition of a “caravan”.
+Twin-unit caravans: max length 20.0m, width 6.8m, internal height 3.05m; initial-order: length 18.0m, width 6.8m.
+Classification as a caravan depends on the final unit, site context and local review.
+Eurodita can specify mobile cabin dimensions around the Caravan Sites Act framework where required by the project.

 Mobile Homes Act 1983 (as amended 2013) governs the legal relationship between residential park home owners and site operators in England and Wales.
-The Act regulates occupancy, not the cabin; dealers selling into UK residential parks should understand BS 3632 compliance is the build-side requirement supporting lawful residential placement.
+The Act regulates occupancy, not the cabin; dealers selling into UK residential parks should confirm the required build standard, documentation and approval route before final sale positioning.

-Part P — Electrical safety.
-Electrical first-fix can be supplied to a defined specification, but final connection, certification and Part P notification must be completed by a Competent Person Scheme registered electrician on site.
+Part P, Electrical safety.
+Electrical first-fix can be reviewed to a defined specification, but final connection, certification and notification must be completed by a qualified professional on site.

 Warranty + Quality Assurance